danieltiger/CocoaRouge/README.md

 	mappedArray == @[@"yes", @"yes", @"yes"]

-Join:
+join and join:

-Creates a string by joining the elements of an array with either a space or a separator.
+Creates a string by joining the elements of an array with either whitespace or a separator.

 	NSArray *words = @[@"funny", @"little", @"frog"];